jtaningco/Quicklink/README.md

 ### apps

 All of your Django "apps" go in this directory.
-THese have models, views, forms, templates or all of the above.
+These have models, views, forms, templates or all of the above.
 These should be Python packages you would add to your project's `INSTALLED_APPS` list.

 Everything in this directory is added to the `PYTHONPATH` when the `environment.py` file is imported.

+### config

+Contains all the configuration of your Django installation.
+This includes the `settings.py` (Django app bootstrapper), `wsgi.py` (App production bootstrapper), and `urls.py` (Define URLs served by all apps and nodes)

 ### lib